The Pleasance Trust

 projects in, or young people living in, the Edinburgh area.

-Applications for grants should be made to the Administrator:
+Applications for grants should be made to the Chairman:

 There is no application form.
 Applications for grants should be made in a letter describing the project or